ansys/DevRelDocs/2024R2_Test/Mechanical-ACT-API-24R2/api/ansys/mechanical/stubs/v241/Ansys/ACT/Automation/Mechanical/MeshWorkflow.md

 ### MeshWorkflow.ClearGeneratedData()

-Clears all the generated data, i.e.,  It resets all inactive geometry parts/bodies to active again, clears the output data, and resets the state of the child objects (‚ÄúInput‚Äù, ‚ÄúSteps‚Äù, ‚ÄúOutput‚Äù) to the initial state.
-However, any user-defined settings such as the ‚ÄúInput‚Äù node scoping are retained.
+Clears all the generated data, i.e.,  It resets all inactive geometry parts/bodies to active again, clears the output data, and resets the state of the child objects (ìInputî, ìStepsî, ìOutputî) to the initial state.
+However, any user-defined settings such as the ìInputî node scoping are retained.

 <!-- !! processed by numpydoc !! -->